Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 * For RepRapFirmware 3, please ensure you read the [RepRapFirmware 3.x Changelog](https://github.com/Duet3D/RepRapFirmware/wiki/Changelog-RRF-3.x) notices for the new version of the firmware as it will contain information on changes that affect your configuration.
 * For RepRapFirmware 2, please ensure you read the [RepRapFirmware 1.x and 2.x Changelog](https://github.com/Duet3D/RepRapFirmware/wiki/Changelog-RRF-1.x-&-2.x) notices for the new version of the firmware as it will contain information on changes that affect your configuration.

+## Duet boards and supported firmware versions

+Duet 3 MB6HC - RepRapFirmware 3.x
+Duet 3 MB6XD - RepRapFirmware 3.4 and later
+Duet 3 Mini 5+) - RepRapFirmware 3.2 and later
+Duet 2 (WiFi, Ethernet, Maestro) - RepRapFirmware 1.x, 2.x, 3.x

+Currently, the latest version of RepRapFirmware 2.x is v2.05.1.
+The latest version of RepRapFirmware 1.x is v1.26.1.
+These are available [here](https://github.com/Duet3D/RepRapFirmware/releases/tag/2.05.1).

+## Downloading RepRapFirmware files

+The latest release, along with beta, release candidates (RC) and previous versions of RepRapFirmware are available at [https://github.com/Duet3D/RepRapFirmware/releases](https://github.com/Duet3D/RepRapFirmware/releases)

+Our general advice is to use the [‘Latest release‘ version from GitHub](https://github.com/Duet3D/RepRapFirmware/releases/latest), unless you have a specific reason to use a 'beta' or 'RC' release.
+Beta and RC versions are marked ‘Pre-release’ on GitHub.

+Each 'release' version has a large zip file that contains all the files needed to update all Duet boards, e.g. in RRF 3.3 it is 'Duet2and3Firmware-3.3.zip'.
+Download this, without unzipping it.
+Individual binary files can also be downloaded, as needed.

+'Beta' and 'RC' releases are supplied as individual files, not as a convenient zip file, and need to be downloaded and installed individually.

 ## Required files

 Each Duet board needs up to four files to fully update the firmware and software.
 These are: